Payments, fees and charges

 The advantage of Direct Pay is the avoidance of maintenance charges.
-CMS will carry out an initial calculation of maintenance along with an annual review, but no other administration will take place unless payments are missed.
+CMS will carry out an initial calculation of maintenance which they will seek to review annually - but no other administration will take place unless payments are missed.
 CMS will assume that payments are being made at the rates detailed in the pay schedule.

 WARNING: do not be tempted to use the CMS calculation as a basis for a Family Based Arrangement.
 If CMS have made a calculation, that is the amount you should pay.
 If you and the other parent agree on a lower amount, you should seek to close the CMS case entirely and create a Family Based Arrangement.

 Paying Parents who fail to make regular payments directly to the Receiving Parent will risk a referral to the Collect and Pay service, and fees will become payable.
 Under the Collect and Pay service, maintenance is collected from the paying parent, something through enforcement, and paid to the receiving parent.
 Both parents will need to pay for the Collect and Pay service;:

 - The Receiving Parent will lose 4% of any maintenance paid

 - The Paying Parent will pay an additional 20% of the maintenance calculation.